 The Ellison Park Disc Golf Course is located on the east side of Rochester N.Y.
 It is a championship-caliber hillside course featuring grassy fairways and tall trees.
 All types of elevation come into play, with uphill, sidehill and downhill fairways.
 Signature holes include hole #7 measuring @ 528 feet down a steep hill to the basket; the hole affords a spectacular view of the Irondequoit Creek Valley.
 The 590 foot long hole #17 features a tricky fairway that slopes down to the right, leading errant shots to a row of trees bordered by an o.b. road.
-The baskets at this course at removed every winter before the snow falls, and are re-installed by the county every spring once the ground is dry enough!
+The baskets at this course are removed every winter before the snow falls, and are re-installed by the county every spring once the ground is dry enough!

 Ellison Park DGC Information:

 - Rubber Tee Pads

 The course was designed by Royce Racinowski, Jim Palmeri and Jamie Moldt and was completed in 1989.
 In preparation for the 1999 Pro Worlds, parts of the course were redesigned Doug Corea and Bob Nelson.
 In 2002, Doug Corea organized fund raising to install new tee signs.